AustralianBioCommons/how-to-workflowhub-space/index.md

 ### 7. Create a DOI

 You can mint a [digital object identifier (DOI)](https://www.doi.org/) for your workflow using WorkflowHub.
-This allows you to generate a citation for your workflow.
+This allows you to create a *persistent* link to specific versions of your workflow and to also generate a citation for your workflow.

-To do this:

-1.
+Follow the instructions available in the WorkflowHub documentation to [**mint a DOI**](https://about.workflowhub.eu/docs/citable/).

 ### 8. Done, Thank you for contributing!